Sleep No More

 Death and the Powers is a groundbreaking robotic opera that brings a variety of technological, conceptual, and aesthetic innovations to the theatrical world.

-We are creating a new work for symphony orchestra in collaboration with the entire city of Toronto.
+We have created a new works for symphony orchestras in collaboration with entire cities, including Toronto, Edinburgh, and Perth.

 This collection of Tod Machover’s music focuses on chamber and orchestral music composed during the last decade, both with and without electronic enhancement.